 As the world population increases, there is a need to re-strategize on how to feed nations (FAO, 2017), especially on the use of food crops.
 Apart from the fact that economically important food crops which include, but are not limited to, rice, maize, wheat, vegetables and leguminous crops (FAO, 2018; GIEWS, 2018) have overshadowed underutilized food crop species, they are also not enough to feed the world population (Li and Siddique, 2018).
 Of the 30,000 underutilized edible crop species, a mere 30 are used to feed the world.
 These underutilized crops can help to increase nutrient contents and diversification in food production.
 In addition to diversifying nutritional intake, underutilized crops provide not only economic and environmental benefits, but farmers can also grow them on their own (FAO, 2018; Li and Siddique, 2018).

 Since these underutilized food crops are important to aid the global availability and nutri-beneficial foods, thus it is necessary to enhance their growth through the use of fertilizers.
-In addition to health implications (Southland Organic, 2012; Buckler, 2018), excessive rate of chemical fertilizers also causes soil nutrient deterioration, soil structure deformation, heavy metal accumulation as well as the low yield of crops (Savci, 2012; Rahman and Zhang, 2018).
+In addition to health implications (Southland Organic, 2012; Buckler, 2018), an excessive rate of chemical fertilizers also causes soil nutrient deterioration, soil structure deformation, heavy metal accumulation as well as the low yield of crops (Savci, 2012; Rahman and Zhang, 2018).
 On this note, environmental and health-friendly bio/phyto-fertilizers are the best alternatives.
 Among the phyto-fertilizers, botanicals have not been explored on seed germination and growth of underutilized crops in Nigeria.

 Botanicals are substances extracted from plants which are used in pharmaceutical and cosmetic products, as food ingredients, and also as plant protection products (Okrikata and Oruonye, 2012; Seiber et al., 2014; Damalas and Koutroubas, 2018).
 Extracts from botanicals especially trees and crop residues have the potentials to influence crop growth and yield (El Atta and Bashir, 1999; Ahmed and Nimer, 2002; Farooq et al., 2008).
 Sesbania sesban, Leucaena leucocephala, Eucalyptus microtheca (Hussein and Abbaro, 1997) and Moringa oleifera are botanicals that have been established specifically to accelerate and strengthen the growth of young plants and crops.
 They also have the potentials to improve resistance to pests and diseases, increase leaf area as well as the number of roots and crop yield (Fuglie, 2000).